SoulRepo/DDLC-3DS-Patch-FR/README.md

 The french patch that i use and the list of the people that worked on it are available here: https://www.yarashii.fr/ddlc

 If you wish to know more about the project's advancement you can go here: https://github.com/Muda42/DDLC-3DS-Patch-FR/projects/2

+IMPORTANT: Because of an unsolvable bug (Fixing it would require the re-writing of the game) the special characters as è or à aren't compatible with the game.
+They will be replaced by the basic version of the letter (ç=c).
+Im excuse me in advance.